yuvalmGS/gigaspaces-wiki-jekyll/sbp/custom-eviction.markdown

 {% endnote %}

-Extract the [example|^MyCustomEvictor.zip] archive into a folder.
+Extract the depanlinkexampletengahlink/attachment_files/sbp/MyCustomEvictor.zipbelakanglink archive into a folder.
 Navigate to the folder

 Run maven clean using following command